-- 1 Be it enacted by the Senate and House of Representa- - 2 tives of the United States of America in Congress assembled,
+Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled,

-1 SECTION 1.
+SECTION 1.
 FINDINGS.

-- 2 The Congress finds the following: - 3 (1) In 1898, the United States acquired Puerto - 4 Rico in the Treaty of Paris that ended the Spanish- - 5 American War and, by the following year, Congress - 6 had authorized raising a unit of volunteer soldiers in - 7 the newly acquired territory. - 8 (2) In May 1917, two months after legislation - 9 granting United States citizenship to individuals - born in Puerto Rico was signed into law, and one - month after the United States entered World War I, - the unit was transferred to the Panama Canal Zone - in part because United States Army policy at the - time restricted most segregated units to noncombat - roles, even though the regiment could have contrib- - 16 uted to the fighting effort. - 17 (3) In June 1920, the unit was re-designated as - the "65th Infantry Regiment, United States Army", - and served as the United States military's last seg- - 20 regated unit composed primarily of Hispanic sol- - 21 diers. - 22 (4) In January 1943, 13 months after the at- - tack on Pearl Harbor that marked the entry of the - United States into World War II, the Regiment - again deployed to the Panama Canal Zone before de- - ploying overseas in the spring of 1944.
+The Congress finds the following:

+(1) In 1898, the United States acquired Puerto Rico in the Treaty of Paris that ended the Spanish-American War and, by the following year, Congress had authorized raising a unit of volunteer soldiers in the newly acquired territory.

+(2) In May 1917, two months after legislation granting United States citizenship to individuals born in Puerto Rico was signed into law, and one month after the United States entered World War I, the unit was transferred to the Panama Canal Zone in part because United States Army policy at the time restricted most segregated units to noncombat roles, even though the regiment could have contributed to the fighting marily of Hispanic soldiers.

+(3) In June 1920, the unit was re-designated as the "65th Infantry Regiment, United States Army", and served as the United States military's last segregated unit composed pri-

+(4) In January 1943, 13 months after the attack on Pearl Harbor that marked the entry of the United States into World War II, the Regiment again deployed to the Panama Canal Zone before deploying overseas in the spring of 1944.

-- (5) Despite relatively limited combat service in World War II, the Regiment suffered casualties in the course of defending against enemy attacks, with individual soldiers earning one Distinguished Service Cross, two Silver Stars, two Bronze Stars and 90 Purple Hearts.
-The Regiment received campaign participation credit for Rome-Arno, Rhineland, Ardennes-Alsace, and Central Europe. - (6) Although an executive order issued by President Harry S. Truman in July 1948 declared it to be United States policy to ensure equality of treatment and opportunity for all persons in the armed services without respect to race or color, implementation of this policy had yet to be fully realized when armed conflict broke out on the Korean Peninsula in June 1950, and both African-American soldiers and Puerto Rican soldiers served in segregated units. - (7) Brigadier General William W. Harris, who served as the Regiment's commander during the early stages of the Korean War, later recalled that he had initially been reluctant to take the position because of "prejudice" within the military and "the feeling of the officers and even the brass of the Pentagon \ \ \ that the Puerto Rican wouldn't make that the Puerto Rican was a rum and Coca-Cola soldier.". - (8) One of the first opportunities the Regiment had to prove its combat worthiness arose on the eve of the Korean War during Operation PORTREX, one of the largest military exercises that had been conducted up until that point, where the Regiment distinguished itself by repelling an offensive consisting of over 32,000 troops from the 82nd Airborne Division and the United States Marine Corps, supported by the Navy and Air Force, thereby demonstrating that the Regiment could hold its own against some of the best-trained forces in the United States military. - (9) In August 1950, with the United States Army's situation in Korea deteriorating, the Department of the Army's headquarters decided to bolster the 3rd Infantry Division and, owing in part to the 65th Infantry Regiment's outstanding performance during Operation PORTREX, it was among the units selected for the combat assignment.
-The decision to send the Regiment to Korea and attach it to
+(5) Despite relatively limited combat service in World War II, the Regiment suffered casualties in the course of defending against enemy attacks, with individual soldiers earning one Distinguished Service Cross, two Silver Stars, two Bronze Stars and 90 Purple Hearts.
+The Regiment received campaign participation credit for Rome-Arno, Rhineland, Ardennes-Alsace, and Central Europe.

+(6) Although an executive order issued by President Harry S. Truman in July 1948 declared it to be United States policy to ensure equality of treatment and opportunity for all persons in the armed services without respect to race or color, implementation of this policy had yet to be fully realized when armed conflict broke out on the Korean Peninsula in June 1950, and both African-American soldiers and Puerto Rican soldiers served in segregated units.

+(7) Brigadier General William W. Harris, who served as the Regiment's commander during the early stages of the

-- a good combat soldier \ \ \ I know my contemporaries felt that way and, in all honesty, I must admit that at the time I had the same feeling \ \
+Korean War, later recalled that he had initially been reluctant to take the position because of "prejudice" within the military and "the feeling of the officers and even the brass of the Pentagon \ \ \ that the Puerto Rican wouldn't make a good combat soldier \ \ \ I know my contemporaries felt that way and, in all honesty, I must admit that at the time I had the same feeling \ \ \ that the Puerto Rican was a rum and Coca-Cola soldier.".